Data Processing Agreement (DPA) — AIOrouter

 | Stripe, Inc. | Payment processing | Payment transaction data (CAD) | Global (Stripe Canada) |

-| Chinese AI Providers (DeepSeek, Qwen, Kimi, GLM) | AI model inference | PII-scrubbed prompt content (in-memory only) | China |
+| DeepSeek | AI model inference | Protected prompt content (in-memory only) | China / Global |

-| Western AI Providers (OpenAI, Anthropic, Google) | AI model inference (at-cost, no margin) | PII-scrubbed prompt content (in-memory only) | United States |
+| Google AI | AI model inference for Gemini models | Protected prompt content (in-memory only) | United States / Global |

 AIOrouter will notify the Customer of any new sub-processors at least 30 days before engagement.
 The Customer may object to new sub-processors on reasonable data protection grounds.